felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 Is it really a coincidence that a curved book spine looks like a smile?
 :smiley:

-# Creating a system of learning
+# Chapter 4: Creating a system of learning

 So, I knew how to hold a book.
 Big whoop.
 This didn't change the fact that after reading 10 pages, I